serpent-linux/website/content/blog/unlocking-moss.md

 #### Thank you for the unnecessary update

-Oh you're quite welcome :P Hopefully now you can see our plan, and that we're track to meet our not-28th target.
+Oh you're quite welcome :P Hopefully now you can see our plan, and that we're on track to meet our not-28th target.
 Sure, some code needs throwing away, but all codebases are evolutionary.
 Our major hurdle has been solved (mentally) - now it's just time to implement it and let the good times roll.